 Question 1.
 What’s the first thing you look at/for when you enter an establishment?

 The first thing I look at when I go in is general cleanliness, so floors clean, tables clean, everything in order.
-That is front of house.
-Once I go into the kitchen the first thing is also cleanliness but more on the food side, so is food everywhere or is the kitchen organized properly so it flows well.
+That is in front of the house.
+Once I go into the kitchen the first thing is also cleanliness but more on the food side so is food everywhere or is the kitchen organized properly so it flows well.
 Depending on the responsibilities of the wait staff they are also who I look at.
-For example in some places they are required to prepare salads, or desserts.
+For example, in some places, they are required to prepare salads or desserts.
 Hand hygiene is critical in this instance because they handle money, plates that can have leftover food on them.

 Washing hands is one thing but there is also using the proper utensils to prepare salads or desserts.
 Minimal touching of the food with your hands before it goes on to the plates is very important because this is the last place for possible contamination before it is given to the customer.
 This is especially important when dealing with raw ready to eat items like salads because they have never been cooked to kill any bacteria that may be left on them.